-Autocephalous Orthodox Church members complain of intermittent police detentions.
+Autocephalous Orthodox Church members have also experinced intermittent police detentions.
 Police detained Fr Vikenty for 24 hours in late November and tried to punish him for "minor hooliganism" for going from door to door in a block of flats seeking donations for the Church.
 However, a court rejected an attempt to punish him. (http://www.forum18.org/archive.php?article_id=2437)

 The "leader" among the officially-rejected communities is in the town of Borisov [Barysaw] in Minsk Region, which has had 16 registration denials in 20 years.
 The community in the north-western town of Vileika had six denials in 2017, while the community in the western town of Lida has sought registration in vain for 10 years.